WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Asteraceae (Sunflower Family)

 Foothills, montane, subalpine, alpine.
-Meadows, woodlands.
-Spring, summer.
+Meadows, woodlands, disturbed areas.
+Spring, summer, fall.

 Canyons of the Ancients National Monument, April 16, 2004.

-Dandelions are a non-native species in the United States, introduced from Eurasia and now entrenched almost world-wide because of their excellent seed dispersal and ease of germination.
-Their crowded head of ray flowers produces numerous seeds that germinate easily and quickly so the plant is often found in huge colonies.
-Dandelion's low, wide basal leaves crowd-out competing plants.
+Dandelions are a Eurasian species now entrenched almost world-wide because of their excellent seed dispersal mechanism and ease of germination.
+Their crowded head of ray flowers produces numerous seeds, their low, wide basal leaves crowd-out competing plants, and thus the plant is often found in huge colonies.

-The species name, "officinale", refers to the acceptance, centuries ago, of Dandelion roots as an "official" drug.
-Various parts of the the plant are commonly used in salads and wine-making.
+Various parts of the the plant are still commonly used in salads and wine-making.

 The common name is a condensation of the French "dent de lion" (also the Latin "Leontodon"), "lion’s tooth", referring to the teeth on the leaves.